 - Graduate courses (5000 and above in the course catalog) may count as Honors credit toward your Honors graduation requirements if approved by your Honors advisor on your Honors Final Plan of Study.
 You do not need to complete a conversion form.
 Graduate courses will not be noted as “Honors credit” on your transcript.

 - S/U courses and courses placed on P/F are not eligible for Honors credit.

-- If you wish to do Honors work while participating in education abroad you may propose a conversion project with the on-site instructor.
+- If you wish to do Honors work while participating in an Education Abroad program, you may propose a conversion project with the on-site instructor.
 Education abroad conversions require approval from the Honors advisor in the department approving the course for UConn credit and the Honors advisor in the student’s major department.
 Alternatively, you may work under the supervision of the Honors advisor in the course department-from a distance-to complete a conversion project for a course taken while abroad.

-- Instructors will be sent an email message asking them to approve Honors conversions via the on-line Honors conversion system (instructor portal).
+- At the end of the semester, instructors will be sent an email message asking them to approve Honors conversions via the on-line Honors conversion system.

-- Students may check the status of their conversions via the on-line Honors conversion system (student portal).
+- Students may check the status of their conversions via the on-line Honors conversion system (coming soon).

-- Honors advisors may view the status of the Honors conversions for their students via the on-line conversion system (advisor portal) and clicking on “Advisor Tools – View Conversions.”
+- Instructors and Honors advisors may view the status of the Honors conversions for their students via the on-line conversion system (coming soon).

 - Completed conversions will take 2 to 4 weeks to process after grades are posted and then the “Honors Credit” notation will appear on students’ transcripts

-- Make sure to consult the regulations included on the Honors Conversion Form Policy found on the forms page.
+- Make sure to consult the regulations included on the Honors Conversion Policy.